 The Bids in the Tender are to be submitted by the submission deadline as defined in section 0.2.3 to the electronic tender box.
 The Bid, together will all of the required accompanying documents, will be submitted to the following email address: Michrazim_Michshuv@moh.health.gov.il.
-The quote is to be submitted via a separate password protected email.
+The Price Quote (Appendix D) is to be submitted via a separate password protected email.
 The password is to be sent separately to the department’s legal counsel at tovy.moriya@moh.health.gov.il.